Dmytro Kuleba: Personal life

-He wrote a bestseller book The War for Reality.
-How to Win in the World of Fakes, Truths and Communities (2019) on modern communications, media literacy, and countering disinformation.
+In 2019, Kuleba wrote The War for Reality.
+How to Win in the World of Fakes, Truths and Communities a book on modern communications, media literacy, and countering disinformation.
 In December 2017, Kuleba was named the best Ukrainian ambassador of the Year 2017 by the Institute of World Policy.

-Family

 Kuleba's mother is Yevhenia Kuleba.
 His father Ivan Kuleba is a career diplomat, a former Deputy Minister of Foreign Affairs of Ukraine (2003–2004), as well as Ukraine's ambassador to Egypt (1997–2000), Czech Republic (2004–2009), Kazakhstan (2008–2019), and Armenia (2019–2021).

-Kuleba is married and has two children.

-Kuleba's wife Yevhenia was number 1 on the party list for the Kyiv City Council of the party Servant of the People in the 2020 Kyiv local election on October 25, 2020.
-She is a Kyiv City Council Deputy, Secretary of the Kyiv City Council Standing Committee on Environmental Policy.
+His wife is Svitlana Paveletska, a co-founder of the publishing house #книголав and a strategic communications consultant.
+His former wife Yevhenia, with whom he has two children, was number 1 on the party list for the Kyiv City Council of the party Servant of the People in the 2020 Kyiv local election.